Plou/lunr-gmap/readme.md

 Uses a [JSON](http://www.json-generator.com/api/json/get/bZaGvEKgia) feed to fill up a google map an it allow you to search in any field of the feed with [lunr.js](http://lunrjs.com/).
 A "category" navigation is also generated from a choosen field.

 ## Usage
-You'll need three steps in order to use lunr-gmap :
+You'll need four steps in order to use lunr-gmap :
   - Include [jQuery](http://jquery.com/), [Underscore](underscorejs.org) & [lunr-gmap.js](https://github.com/Plou/lunr-gmap) in you page.
 It is also available on [bower](http://bower.io).
   - Then add the tag with all required attributes
+  - Three templates as to be added.(`data-index` attribute in list template is required)
   - Initialize the google map view

 ```html